the-road-to-learn-react/the-road-to-learn-react/manuscript/finalwords.md

 # Final Words

 That was the last chapter of the book.
-If you liked it, share the book as a way to learn React.
+If you liked it, share the book as a way to learn React to your friends.
+In addition, you could give the book a review on [Goodreads](https://www.goodreads.com/book/show/33541539-the-road-to-learn-react) to support it.

-I am writing already the next book about state management in React.
-It focuses mainly on Redux and all the best practices around it.
-But it will also teach local state management, show alternatives in state management with MobX and outline technologies like Relay/GraphQL.
-[You can already pre-order it](https://gumroad.com/products/uwiyI) and support me.

-Once again, if you liked the book, I want you to take a moment to think about a person who would be a good match to learn React.
-Reach out to that person and share the book.
-It would mean a lot to me.
-The book is intended to be given to others.
-The resource will improve when more people consume it.
-I receive a lot of feedback about it and can improve it.

 **But where can you go from here?** You can either extend the application on your own or dive into your own React project.
 Before you dive into another book or tutorial, you should create your own hands-on React project.
 Do it for one week, release it somewhere and reach out to me on [Twitter](https://twitter.com/rwieruch).
 I am curious what you will build after you have read the book.
 You can also find me on [GitHub](https://github.com/rwieruch) to share your repository.